mizu.js

 Plug-and-play

-Simply include the library and start building amazing things instantly with vanilla JavaScript and HTML.
+Simply include the library and start building amazing things instantly with vanilla JavaScript expressions and HTML.

 Cross-platform